surya-gujja/bigDataPro/CodeStreamConsumer/README.md

 # CodeStreamConsumer

-This container hosts an Express.js service that receives code files via HTTP POST requests, processes them through an instrumented rolling-hash based clone detector, and exposes timing statistics through both lightweight HTML dashboards and JSON endpoints.
+This container hosts an Express.js service that receives code files via HTTP POST requests, processes them through an instrumented rolling-hash based clone detector, and exposes timing statistics via lightweight HTML dashboards as well as JSON endpoints for automated analysis.
+The UI remains the simple dashboard shipped with the upstream template, but now includes additional telemetry gathered from the monitoring hooks.

 ## Available Endpoints